ArjunGB24/Turf_Tracker_Application/README.md

 # Welcome to Turf-Tracker-Application

 ## Project: Turf-Tracker Web Application using Java Platform
-🚀 **kRIDANGANs** is an innovative Turf-Booking platform that aims to provide unparalleled convenience to both clients and Turf Owner.
+🚀 **KRIDANGANs** is an innovative Turf-Booking platform that aims to provide unparalleled convenience to both clients and Turf Owner.
 Our primary objective is to tackle the challenges posed by traditional manual systems and offer a comprehensive solution that streamlines every aspect of Turf Booking.

 ## Key Features: